-Turn one dumb outlet into two smart ones for just $7.49
+Turn one dumb outlet into two smart ones for just $7.49 (Update: Sold out)

 The best home security cameras of 2019: Want a live video feed of your home?
 Start with these products.

-Discuss: Turn one dumb outlet into two smart ones for just $7.49
+Discuss: Turn one dumb outlet into two smart ones for just $7.49 (Update: Sold out)

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.